ioccc-src/winner/bugs.md

 will seemingly wait for input exactly because it is waiting for input.
 See the README.md file or look at the source.

-It also has main() return void even though this is non-standard.
-Please do not fix this (in fact it was originally done but rolled back).
+Although the name of the program suggests it prints prime numbers this is not the case.
+This is by design.
+See the author's comments for more details or better yet look at the code and if necessary try it out.
+Please do not try and fix this.

-As well there is a known crash that's also a feature.
+A crash in the program is known as well.
+This is also a feature.
+Please do not try to fix the crashing of this code.

 ## 2000 rince